 France may not be the best place to go if you’re looking for a cheap gap year, but as far as Europe goes, it isn’t the most expensive place to go to!

 The good news is there are some great opportunities to work in France, so you can earn a little money to keep you going on your trip.
 If you want to do an internship or some volunteering in France, it might get a little pricey, but with enough savings, you should be able to manage it.

 Of course, your budget will also vary based on what exactly you want to do and where you decide to explore.
 As one of the most expensive cities in the world to live in, even spending a few weeks in Paris could rack up a hefty bill if you’re not careful.
 But on the other end of the spectrum, lounging around the beaches near Montpellier could make your money last a lot longer AND you’ll get to enjoy the Mediterranean climate!

-Other major cities in France such as Bordeaux, Lyon, Nantes, and Marseille can also be a little pricey, but they’ll still be cheap compared to Paris.
+Other major cities in France such as staying in Lyon, Bordeaux, Nantes, and Marseille can also be a little pricey, but they’ll still be cheap compared to Paris.
 For example, the average price of rent in Paris for a central one-bedroom apartment could be well over 1,150 USD a month, whereas, in Nantes, you would be paying around 570 USD on average.
 If you’re lucky, you would find yourself living with a host family which would save you a lot on rent.

 We recommend being sensible and having a decent amount of cash squirreled away as a fallback in case of emergencies.